-During the breakup of the Dunlop empire between 1996 and 1998, Dunlop Slazenger was sold to its management, backed by the private equity firm Cinven, for £330 million.
+Dunlop Slazenger was sold to its management, backed by the private equity firm Cinven, for £330 million in 1996.
 Cinven sold Dunlop’s rights to the Puma sports brand in Britain back to its German parent.
 Cinven invested heavily into the business to make it profitable.

 A large tennis ball manufacturing plant in Barnsley, Yorkshire was closed in 2002, and the machinery was shipped to a facility outside Manila in the Philippines.
 Token production in Germany and South Africa also ended, and the Philippine plant became the sole supplier of Dunlop Slazenger tennis balls.
 Due to Dunlop Slazenger’s high market share, the company estimated that 60 percent of the world’s tennis balls and 90 percent of squash balls were manufactured at the site.

 Dunlop was producing around 250,000 golf balls every day by 2003.